-I spotted the piles of Baklawa in the window as we walked in and just couldn’t wait to order the dish with six pieces for dessert.
-Other sweet options included Dark Chocolate and Red Rose Berries Cake, Orange and Almond Cake, Mango and Vanilla Cheesecake, Orange Blossom Mouhalabia (milk pudding) amd Chocolate Cake.
-You can also try the Ice Cream with a tantalising topping like Rose Water and Slow Cooked Red Berry Compote.
+I spotted the piles of Baklawa in the window as we walked in and couldn’t wait to order the dish with six pieces for dessert.
+Other sweet options included Dark Chocolate and Red Rose Berries Cake, Orange and Almond Cake, Mango and Vanilla Cheesecake, Orange Blossom Mouhalabia (milk pudding) and Chocolate Cake.
+You can also try the Ice Cream with a tantalising topping like Rose Water and Slow-Cooked Red Berry Compote.
 Drinks included Homemade Lemonades, Frozen Blended Lemonade, Freshly Squeezed Juices and Rose Mint Tea served in a traditional silver pot.

 Comptoir Libanais London Bridge Interiors